macedotavares/Glass-Dome/README.md

 It uses the Internet Archive's Wayback Machine and your own Dropbox account to preserve three kinds of link:

 - Webpages
-- Images
+- Inline images
-- Other files
+- File attachments

 ## Setup